Farmers First, Transparency First

 We will make additional vegetable purchases as soon as we are reimbursed for the first round.

-As of May 11th, LAFPAC has spent the $50,000 disbursement and an additional $23,000 from our own reserves, with the hope that the reimbursement process would be efficient.
+As of May 22nd, LAFPAC has spent the $50,000 disbursement and an additional $23,920 from our own reserves, with the hope that the reimbursement process would be efficient.
 We are a small community organization unable to float this cost and continue purchasing.

-This is $73,000 going directly into the pockets of Louisiana producers!
+This is $72,920 going directly into the pockets of Louisiana producers!

-Who did you purchase from?
+Who can this program purchase from?

 As per the Louisiana Department of Agriculture and Forestry’s guidance, LAFPC must make purchases from vendors on a list compiled by LDAF.
 While many vendors we work with are not on this list currently, we are working to onboard new vendors.
 We have submitted many vendors to LDAF for approval and will provide updates as we learn more.

-Where is food going?
+Where is food going once it is purchased?

 Direct food purchasing from farmers, ranchers, and producers on the LDAF list is eligible.
 LAFPAC will only make food purchases directly from farmers, but has been working diligently to secure private funding to cover logistics, labor, etc.